Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

-\paragraph{Prediction task and pre-trained model.} We map two one-hot vectors, corresponding to the character identity (out of 62 possible) and the font (out of 100 fonts), to generate $32\times 32$ grayscale font images.
+\paragraph{Prediction task.} We map two one-hot vectors, corresponding to the character identity (out of 62 possible) and the font (out of 100 fonts), to generate $32\times 32$ grayscale font images.
 Here, valid font images have clean lines and adhere to the font styling.
-We train using the pixel-wise squared error loss and tune L2 regularization strength on a validation set.
-To train the composed predictor, we set $\lambda=0$ in \eqref{eqn:composed-objective}, using only the composed loss.
-The denoiser is pre-trained to sharpen unlabeled font images distorted by a Gaussian blur filter with randomly sampled radii in $[0, 2]$.
-We also report gains with other noising functions (embossing, contrast perturbations) in Appendix~\ref{app:fonts}.
-We do not consider fine-tuning from the denoiser in this task since the predictor is not an image-to-image model.
+We test image sample quality directly by computing the pixel-wise squared error with respect to ground truth test images.

 \paragraph{Data.} We use a dataset of 56k fonts originally scraped from the Internet~\cite{bernhardsson2016fonts}.
-Out of the 6200 labeled examples (62 characters $\times$ 100 fonts), we split randomly into 2500 training examples, 100 validation examples, and 3600 test examples.
+We randomly split the 6200 labeled examples (62 characters $\times$ 100 fonts) into 2500 training examples, 100 validation examples, and 3600 test examples.
 The training examples contain a random subset of the characters for each font.
 The models must generate the unseen characters of each font with the correct font styling at test-time.
 The denoiser uses additional unlabeled images for $\sim$50k other fonts.

-\paragraph{Models and metrics.} The baseline and base predictors 7-layer fully-connected networks from attribute to image (see Appendix~\ref{app:fonts}) .
+\paragraph{Model architectures.} The baseline and base predictors are 7-layer fully-connected networks that map attribute encodings to images (see Appendix~\ref{app:fonts}) .
 The denoiser $\Pi$ is a 3-layer U-Net~\cite{ronneberger2015unet} image-to-image model.
-We test image sample quality directly by computing the pixel-wise squared error with respect to ground truth test images.
+The denoiser is pre-trained to sharpen unlabeled font images distorted by a Gaussian blur filter with randomly sampled radii in $[0, 2]$.
+We train all predictors using the pixel-wise squared error loss and tune L2 regularization strength on a validation set.
+In the composed model, we set $\lambda=0$ in \eqref{eqn:composed-objective}, using only the composed loss.
+We also report gains with other noising functions (embossing, contrast perturbations) in Appendix~\ref{app:fonts}.
+For this task, we train all the predictors from scratch.
+We do not consider fine-tuning initialized from the denoiser in this task since the predictor is not an image-to-image model like the denoiser.